 Who will be called in for in-person interview?

 Generally, all I-485 applicants who filed an adjustment of status application based on a pending or approved I-140, on or after March 6, 2017, will be required to attend an in-person interview with USCIS.
 This includes principal applicants and derivatives (spouses and children), with interviews waived only for derivative children under age 14.

 What about applications filed prior to March 6, 2017?

-USCIS has confirmed that in-persons interviews will only be automatically required for applications filed on or after March 6, 2017.
+USCIS has confirmed that in-person interviews will only be automatically required for applications filed on or after March 6, 2017.
 Applications filed prior to that cut-off date should be adjudicated based on the previous process, with interviews waived for the large majority of cases.
-However USCIS has the discretion to call any I-485 applicant for an in-person interview, on a case-by-case basis.
+However, USCIS has the discretion to call any I-485 applicant for an in-person interview, on a case-by-case basis.